 Do Pros Use Graphite or Steel Shafts?
-It Depends Which Club (2022)
+It Depends Which Club

 Wind the clock back 30 years or so and there would have been little point in wondering about whether the top pros use graphite or steel shafts in their clubs as steel was the only show in town.

-In modern golf however the question is much more relevant as shaft technology has exploded and PGA Tour pros have investigated ways to generate ever more clubhead speed to hit the ball ever increasing distances by using different shafts.
+In modern golf however the question is much more relevant as shaft technology has exploded and pros have investigated ways to generate ever more clubhead speed to hit the ball ever increasing distances by using different shafts.

-As we can immediately see therefore the question of whether pros use graphite or steel shafts is clearly club dependent and the answer is different depending on which type of club you are talking about.
+As we can immediately see therefore the question of whether pros use graphite or steel shafts is clearly club dependent and the answer is different based on which type of club you are talking about.

 When it comes to graphite vs steel shafts however the topic does not end there as in reality some of the modern golf shafts the pros use include both and other materials in order to try and deliver even better results!